 Additionally, taking certain supplements, such as Smarter Curcumin, can help keep your blood sugar and inflammation in a normal, healthy range.

 While you're enjoying the extra energy from all your decreased blood sugar and inflammation, here are a few more steps you can take!

 It seems like stress management is easier said than done, but there are super simple things you can do that only take a moment.
 Start by taking a few deep, slow, intentional breaths.
 Put your hand on your belly, inhale through your nose, feel your belly rise, and exhale.
 If you are able to find time, a few minutes of yoga or a short walk may help you de-stress.
 Or even just watch some reruns of your favorite comedy!

 This is a fabulous way to lower stress and inflammation.
 30 minutes or more of body movement each day, can produce an anti-inflammatory cellular response in your body, and calm the central nervous system.
 One of the best forms of exercise is walking.
 Go take a brisk walk!
 Or take a bike ride, a swim, get on a treadmill... whatever you do to move your body that you enjoy, do that thing!

 It is critical to get 7 - 8 hours of deep, quality sleep.
 It's the quality that matters more than the quantity.
 This will be hard for some people.
 Try drinking chamomile, rooibos, or lemon tea with ginger to soothe the digestive system and help you relax.
 Aromatherapy can help as well.
 Diffuse lavender, or sandalwood oil for a couple of hours before you go to bed.
 Try some relaxing instrumental music to calm the mind down, and try a good, natural sleep supplement, like Smarter Sleep.

-If you are seriously thinking about your lifestyle and health and want to start implementing Dr. Nancy's four-step program, today is the day to start!
+If you are seriously thinking about your lifestyle and health and want to start implementing Dr. Nancy's blood sugar reduction program, today is the day to start!